j-ace-svg/financial-literacy-tic-tac-toe/README.md

 ## Running the game
 After extracting the project in File Explorer, open the extracted folder.
 Then, press <kbd>⇧ Shift</kbd> + <kbd>Right click</kbd> in any empty space and select `Open command window here` or `Open PowerShell window here`.

-In the Powershell or Command Prompt window, type `python main.py`, and the program should launch.
+In the Powershell or Command Prompt window, type `python main.py` and then press <kbd>Enter</kbd>, and the program should launch.
 Pay attention to the warning that is displayed in the console, which I also reproduce here:

 > HEY!!!
 You!
 > <br><br>